Stanley cabin rentals

 There isn’t a lot to keep you busy in Stanley itself — its speck of a downtown spans only a few sparse blocks of restaurants and shops, and the town is home to fewer than 100 year-round residents.
 It's the wilderness all around that draws adventurers here.
 Set in the Sawtooth Valley, where craggy peaks define the skyline, Stanley has an outsized reputation for outdoor recreation, with easy access to the sprawling Sawtooth National Forest.
 Alpine lakes for paddling, mountains to climb, trails for biking and hiking, and legendary stretches of whitewater on the Salmon River all draw free spirits to central Idaho’s backcountry.
 In the height of summer, Stanley hosts street dances and small festivals featuring country and Americana musicians.
 Come winter, much of the town hunkers down for the seemingly endless supply of snow, when Stanley turns into a playground for a lucky few snowmobilers, Nordic skiers, and snowshoers.

 Late spring through summer sees this sleepy town transform into a busy basecamp for backpackers, rafting outfitters, and backcountry guides, with outdoor recreationists taking advantage of the long, warm days.
 Rafting season typically kicks off in May.
 Local festivals and open-air concerts fill the calendar through Labor Day.
-Fall, ideal for hikers, brings cooler temperatures, rain, and fewer crowds on the trails, though snow begins flurrying late in the year.
+If you’re a hiker, fall is a great time to book one of the area’s cabin rentals, as the season ushers in cooler temperatures and fewer crowds on the trails.
 During winter, few travelers venture into the cold and ice, though for lovers of snowmobiles and skis, it’s worth the trek.

 Three designated scenic byways converge on the town of Stanley, giving road-trippers hours of scenic drives in each direction.
 At 116 miles (186 km), the Sawtooth Scenic Byway is the shortest, but it packs a lot of scenery in a route that passes from the city of Shoshone through the Sawtooth National Recreation Area and into the Sawtooth Valley.
 Along the way, you’ll take in views of river canyons, lakes, and the shimmering peaks of the Rocky Mountains.